The Loneliness of Carrying What Few Can Imagine

 Rarity in the Darkness

-Trauma is often spoken of as numbers…percentages in a study, whispered statistics in a classroom.
+Trauma is often spoken of as numbers…percentages in a study, silly statistics in a classroom.

 But there are kinds of trauma so rare they hardly appear in those numbers at all.

-To witness what I witnessed is to belong to a hidden fraction of humanity.
+To witness what I witnessed is to belong to a hidden fraction of humanity, and yes, some days (like today) I feel sorry for myself.

-A membership no one chooses, one given in blood and shock.
+A membership no one chooses, one with dues paid in blood and shock.

 Fewer than one in a thousand people will ever look upon the kind of horror I saw.